State is a behavioral design pattern that allows an object to change the behavior when its internal state changes.

 The pattern extracts state-related behaviors into separate state classes and forces original object to delegate the work to an instance of these classes, instead of acting on its own.

 Usage examples: The State pattern is occasionally used in PHP for turning large and cumbersome state machines based on

 This example illustrates the structure of the State design pattern and focuses on following questions:

 - What classes does it consists of?

 - In what way the elements of the pattern are related?

 After learning about the pattern’s structure it’ll be easier for you to grasp the following example, based on a real world PHP use case.

 Example: Real World Example

 While the concept of state machines and the State pattern itself are very popular among developers, I can’t think of any decent real world example of this pattern in a real PHP application.

-However, if you had used the pattern in your project before, feel free to share your experience on the forum or via email email@example.com.
+However, if you’d used the pattern in your project before, feel free to share your experience on the forum or via email email@example.com.
 Thanks!